software-students-spring2024/3-python-package-exercise-berries/README.md

 ![Workflow Status](https://github.com/software-students-spring2024/3-python-package-exercise-berries/actions/workflows/run-tests.yml/badge.svg)
 # Python Package Exercise

-We are building a frog 🐸, named ribbet, virtual pet that has four behaviors that can be called upon each with their own unique message/response.
+We are building a frog 🐸 named Ribbet, a virtual pet that has multiple behaviors that can be called upon each with their own unique message/response.

 The unique responses will be:
-* **help**: List of commands
+* **-h/--help**: List of commands
 * **hello(name)**: "🐸: Hi there (name)"
 * **encourage**: "🐸: You are the smartest frog in the pond!",</br> "You got this!
 Leap by leap!" or </br>